Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 Type 2s risk developing Histrionic Personality Disorder, hypochondriasis, and coercive behaviors like stalking.

-### Unhealthy Spirals
+### Unhealthy Spirals for Type 2

 Liam, a healthcare professional, deeply cares for his patients.
 He tries to emotionally bond with his patients but overtime resentment grows when patients don't follow his advice.
 He begins to find ways where he can assert himself so that he can have more and more control of his patients.
 He starts to blur the lines between patient care and manipulation.
 His behavior becomes increasingly coercive, leading to a distorted sense of entitlement and emotional turmoil.

-Emma, deeply invested in her friendship with Alice, gets jealous everytime Alice is with other friends.
+Emma, deeply invested in her friendship with Alice, gets jealous every time Alice is with other friends.
 She tries to be a better friend to Alice than everyone else and she starts to obsess over Alice.
 Gradually this turns in to stalking Alice in an ongoing attempt to be the most important person in Alice's life.

-### Negative Coping Mechanisms
+### Negative Coping Mechanisms of Type 2

 Type 2s' need for approval can drive them into manipulative behaviors, creating a vicious cycle of emotional dependency and self-deception, potentially leading to histrionic and coercive tendencies.